St. George Church

 Have you become a 2025 Steward?

 Stewardship is the cornerstone of giving to the Church.
-It represents each family’s individual financial commitment to the continuation of the Church, and the collective commitments serve the practical function of allowing our church to meet its expenses.
+It represents each person's individual financial commitment to the continuation of the Church, and the collective commitments serve the practical function of allowing our church to meet its expenses.

-We set a goal to reach 85 stewards in 2025, and we are almost halfway there!
-Make your contribution today.
+We set a goal to reach 85 stewards in 2025.
+We currently have 56 stewards.

-2025 Stewardship – St George Greek Orthodox Church (04/25/25)
+2025 Stewardship – St George Greek Orthodox Church (06/20/25)

 OUR GOAL – 85 Stewards in 2025